mrgnhnt96/revali/doc-site/docs/constructs/revali_server/lifecycle-components/0-overview.md

 ## Scoping

-Lifecycle components can be applied at different levels of the application.
-They can be applied at the app, controller, or endpoint level.
-By applying Lifecycle Components at different levels, you can control where the Lifecycle Component is or isn't applied.
+Lifecycle components can be applied at different levels of the application: app, controller, and endpoint.
+By applying Lifecycle Components at different levels, you can control when the Lifecycle Component gets executed.

 ### App Level